lingxz/sparrow/README.md

 Currently, pagination is set to a the blog page.
 Unfortunately Jekyll does not yet support pagination on multiple pages.

-If you want to paginate on a different page, simply change the permalink value in the config file and create the relevant page.
+If you want to paginate on a different page, simply change the `paginate_path` value in the config file and create the relevant page.

 ```yaml
 paginate: 5 # amount of posts to show
 paginate_path: "/blog/page:num/"
 timezone: # http://en.wikipedia.org/wiki/List_of_tz_database_time_zones
 ```

+### Navigation

+You can change the navigation links in `_data/navigation.yml`.

 ### Front matter defaults